fanfandez/Loss_Prosociality/README.md

 # Loss and Prosociality Data
 This repository contains raw data pertaining to:

 Zhang, Y., … & Feng, C. Loss context enhances preferences for generosity but reduces preferences for honesty: evidence from a combined behavioral-computational approach.
-European journal of social psychology.
+European journal of social psychology, in press.

 All data used to perform analyses from the paper are in the loss_prosociality_data.csv